KCLinguistics/kclinguistics.github.io/_pages/about.md

   - /about.html
 ---

-Hell there!
+Hello there!
 I am a gradaute student from the University of Verona, Faculty of Culture and Civilisations.

 I am most interested in communication dynamics in adverse situations as well as in different relaxed-ecological settings.
 Other than this, I look for Neurobiology of Language in the unproductive nights for the areas in Historical Linguistics, Language Anthropology, and Primate Communications - readings I do not get do for obvious reasons of day-to-day 'clinical' interference!